I've sold my car - what now?

 - Proof of address – a utility bill (gas, electricity, or water), bank statement, or council tax statement.
 The address shown must match the address on the V5C document.

-- Authority from your finance company.
-(If you have any finance on your car, we need a letter from the finance company confirming the final settlement figure.)
+- Authority from your finance company, if applicable.
+If you have any finance on your car, we need a letter from the finance company confirming the final settlement figure.

-- Sufficient fuel – car dealers don’t require a full tank of fuel, but please ensure there is half a tank, or enough so the fuel light is not on.
+- Sufficient fuel – car dealers don’t require a full tank of fuel, but please ensure there is enough so the fuel light is not on.

 If you are not the registered keeper of the vehicle: